tensorpack/tensorpack/docs/tutorial/extend/model.md

 ## Implement a layer

 Symbolic functions should be nothing new to you.
-Using symbolic functions is not special in tensorpack: you can use any symbolic functions you have made or seen elsewhere with tensorpack layers.
+Using symbolic functions in tensorpack is same as in TensorFlow: you can use any symbolic functions you have made or seen elsewhere together with tensorpack layers.
-You can use symbolic functions from slim/tflearn/tensorlayer, and even Keras ([with some tricks](../../examples/mnist-keras.py)).
+You can use symbolic functions from slim/tflearn/tensorlayer, and even Keras/sonnet ([with some tricks](../../examples/mnist-keras.py)).
 So you never **have to** implement a tensorpack layer.

 If you would like, you can make a symbolic function become a "layer" by following some simple rules, and then gain benefits from the framework.